Eagle Feather Award

 Each year the Society for Shamanic Practice honors an individual or group who has made a significant and wide-reaching contribution to the sharing of shamanic and indigenous wisdom throughout the world.
 We are interested in all forms of sharing this knowledge including writing, visual arts, music, student programs, etc. The recipient(s) will receive a one-time gift of $5,000, as well as be featured on the SSP website.

-The 2018 nomination period is now open and will remain open through October 1st, 2018.
+The 2018 nomination period is now closed.
 This year’s award will be announced in November.

 Bhola Banstola | 2017